Ask CPAG Online - Where does Natural Migration onto Universal Credit Happen?

 Natural migration onto universal credit (UC) can happen anywhere, now that UC has been rolled out to all areas of the UK (except for Northern Ireland).
 It is now most likely to occur in UC ‘full service’ areas (see below).
 Before January 2018, if you instead lived in a UC ‘gateway’ (or ‘live service’) area, you could only make a new claim for UC if you satisfied ‘gateway conditions’.
 So natural migration to UC could only happen if you satisfied the gateway conditions.
-See Chapter 2 of the CPAG Handbook for details of the gateway conditions, which include being fit for work, not being entitled to income support (IS), jobseeker's allowance (JSA), employment and support allowance (ESA), personal independence payment (PIP) or disability living allowance (DLA), or pursuing a revision or appeal of an IS, JSA or ESA decision.
-In most 'gateway areas' you must also be a single claimant without children.
+The gateway conditiions included being fit for work, not being entitled to income support (IS), jobseeker's allowance (JSA), employment and support allowance (ESA), personal independence payment (PIP) or disability living allowance (DLA), or pursuing a revision or appeal of an IS, JSA or ESA decision.
+In most 'gateway areas' you must also have been a single claimant without children.